-The two industry associations report that fraudulent companies use pages with images and text stolen from reputable websites, offering aircraft using names, registrations and contract templates from real companies to get clients to part with their money.
-The fraudsters pay significant sums of money to appear high on the Google Ad search engine and attract more unwitting users.
+The two industry bodies report that fraudulent companies use pages with images and text stolen from real websites, offering aircraft using names, registrations and contract templates from real companies to get customers to part with their money.

-Dave Edwards, CEO of the ACA, said : “Covid-19 has changed the face of air travel, with commercial airlines forced to cut back services and raise prices.
+Dave Edwards, CEO of The ACA said: “COVID-19 has changed the face of air travel, with commercial airlines forced to cut back services and raise prices.
 In response, the private jet charter industry has provided a lifeline to organisations, businesses and individuals who have needed to travel for emergencies, medical and humanitarian reasons, or for vital business missions”.

 “Alongside this rise in private jet charter, there has been an increase in attempts by fraudsters to steal money from unsuspecting travellers and criminals trying to enter the chain.
-We have seen examples of fraudsters creating fake websites pretending to be private jet providers to ‘sell ’their services.
-They are paying significant amounts of money to get high Google Ad search engine ratings and funnel unsuspected customers to these fake websites,” said Edwards.
+We have seen examples of fraudsters creating fake websites pretending to be private jet providers to ‘sell’ their services.
+They are paying significant amounts of money to get high Google Ad search engine ratings and funnel unsuspected customers to these fake websites.”

 “Online fraud is unfortunately here to stay.
 The basic lessons people apply to any online transaction should also be applied to booking a business jet flight online.
 It is important to speak to your broker and let them explain to you who they are and what the best option is for you.
 Make sure you get references for your broker if you have not dealt with them before.”

-Five tips from The ACA and EBAA on how to recognise a scam website:
+Five tips from The ACA and EBAA on how to recognise a scam website

-1. Do regular searches on Google for’“private flight prices’ or similar
+- Do regular searches on Google for “private flight prices” or similar;

-2. If you find strange or new names in the Google Ad results have a closer look at that page
+- If you find strange or new names in the Google Ad results have a closer look at that page;

-3. Check there is a phone number and that it works
+- Check there is a phone number and that it works;

 - Check that the details make sense;